-The mixing and attenuation of a solute by convection depend upon the pore size distribution and the number of bifurcations experienced by the soil solution is water flows through its system of microscopic pores (recall Fig. 9.6).
-The greater the total macroscopic displacement length, the greater will be the
+The mixing and attenuation of a solute by convection depend upon the pore size distribution and the number of bifurcations experienced by the soil solution as water flows through its system of microscopic pores (recall Fig. 9.6).
+The greater the total macroscopic displacement length, the greater will be the opportunity for both convective and diffusive mixing.
+As the displacement length increases, both the number of bifurcations in the pore system and the time for molecular diffusion increase.